-- Check your footwear regularly.
 Wear shoes that fit well and support your foot.
 Shoes should be supportive, low-heeled, and wide enough to accommodate your foot.
 Shoes should not rub or pinch in any area and, ideally, should be lined with a soft, seamless interior.
 Shoes that are either worn out or do not fit properly often contribute to foot complications.

-- Protect your feet, both inside and outside the home.
+Protect your feet both inside and outside the home.
 Wear a hard-soled slipper or sandal inside to protect against injury.
 Always wear socks for added protection.

-- Maintain a healthy lifestyle.
 Healthy eating, blood glucose management, and weight control are essential to successful diabetes management.
 Consult your family doctor, dietician, or diabetes care team for more information.

 There are a wide variety of resources and treatment options for people living with diabetes.
 Diabetes may be medically managed by your family physician, nurse practitioner, or diabetologist.
-Many communities have diabetes care teams that incorporate dieticians, nurses, kinesiologists, physical therapists, and other healthcare providers to provide a variety of treatments and management strategies, including exercise prescription, physical therapy, diet plans, and lifestyle modifications.
+Many communities have diabetes care teams that incorporate dieticians, nurses, kinesiologists, physical therapists, and other healthcare providers to provide a variety of treatments and management strategies, including exercise prescriptions, physical therapy, diet plans, and lifestyle modifications.

-Custom Orthotics for Diabetes
+Custom Foot Orthotics for Diabetes

 Custom orthotics are manufactured specifically for you, using a 3D cast of your foot.
 Your Pedorthist will design your orthotics with materials and additions specific to your needs and will be able to adjust the support for both your needs and your comfort at any time.
 Your Pedorthist will also consider your activity level, occupation, footwear, and other factors when designing your orthotics.

 A custom orthotic is another tool that is useful for people with diabetes.
-Unlike orthotics for other conditions, where correction or control may be required, orthotics for diabetes require redistribution of pressure along the soles of the feet to reduce areas of high pressure, friction, or shear.
+Unlike orthotics for other conditions, where correction or control may be required, orthotics for diabetes require redistribution of pressure along the soles of the feet to reduce areas of excessive pressure, friction, or shear.
 Soft, accommodative, full-length orthotics are the most effective at preventing foot injury in people with diabetes.

-Prevention/Prehabilitation of Diabetic Symptoms
+Tips for Prevention/Prehabilitation of Diabetic Symptoms

 - Wear well-fitting shoes